Hongjian-Gu/mais-202-coding-challenge-f2019/README.md

 ## Submission Instructions

-All your source code should be pushed to the personal repository which you have created in step 1, along any necessary documentation explaining how to run your script.
+All your source code should be pushed to the personal repository which you have created in step 1, along with any necessary documentation explaining how to run your script.

-The url to the repository should be included in your application and made public by _____TBD_____ in order for it to be evaluated.
+The url to the repository should be included in your application and made public by **11:59 pm, September 10th, 2019** in order for it to be evaluated.
 If you have any questions regarding this challenge, please reach out to us through our [Facebook page](https://www.facebook.com/McGillAI/).